 Baggenstos is one of the oldest area farms and pumpkin patches on the westside.
 It is located on Roy Rogers Road on the Beaverton side of Sherwood.
 This Portland area pumpkin patch is great because of the number of activities that go right along with the pumpkin picking.
-They offer hay rides, mazes, a free animal ara and various other games and activities over an expansive 150 acre farm.
+They offer hayrides, mazes, a free animal area, and various other games and activities over an expansive 150-acre farm.

 This year their corn maze leaves the normal fun behind as it pokes fun at the 2016 Presidential candidates. check out their Trump vs Clinton corn maze.
 This made us giggle a bit.

 LakeView Farms, North Plains, Oregon

 One of our favorite Westside Portland area pumpkin patches that we have visited before is the LakeView Farms pumpkin patch just outside of Hillsboro in North Plains.
 Just a quick trip out Hwy 26 will get you there in no time and we think you will agree it is worth the 20 minute or so drive from downtown Portland.

 The LakeView Farms pumpkin patch is way more than just a pumpkin patch.
 They sport an awesome train ride, cute animals, an awesome lake as well as plenty of games, trinkets, and refreshments.
 The beautifully manicured pumpkin patch area has ample parking and plenty of things to do for the whole family.
 This pumpkin patch will create some wonderful memories.
 It did for us!